AARNet/esnet-docker/PSlight/README.md

 ## Testing

-test perfSONAR tools from another host with owamp and bwctl installed:
+Test perfSONAR tools from another host with owamp and bwctl installed:

 ```
 $ owping hostname